GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

  - Practical exercises in deconstructing real-world political and commercial messaging.

 3. **Financial and Economic Literacy:** Practical understanding of personal finance, economic principles, and the rights of workers and consumers as defined in Article III.

+4. **Civics Education Prerequisite Before Sortition:** Completion of a state-certified course in constitutional civics, as defined in Article XV, is a mandatory prerequisite for a citizen's entry into the sortition pool for the relevant branch.
+This course shall be provided free of charge and in accessible formats.
+A citizen's name shall be added to the roster of eligible citizens only upon successful completion of this course, which may be undertaken upon reaching the age of 18.

 ### Section 4: Secular and Neutral Public Education